dauparas/website/content/post/multivariate/index.md

 +++
-title = "Pseudolikelihood"
-subtitle = ""
+title = "Modeling biological sequences" subtitle = "by Justas Dauparas"

 # Add a summary to display on homepage (optional).
-summary = ""
+summary = "Revealing the functional sites of biological sequences, such as evolutionary conserved."

 date = 2019-06-07T06:44:46-04:00
 draft = false